It is an easy mistake to make, To simply describe a product in the description.

 - Increase your font size to promote readability

-Keep practicing writing your product stories, and play with formats that make it clearer to view.
+Keep practising writing your product stories, and play with formats that make it clearer to view.
 Try writing an engaging story for your product description, and a shorter version for mobile.
 Test them out and see what works for you.
 Writing new descriptions costs you nothing, but could potentially make you lots.